-$$\frac{\partial}{\partial t}\rho{01}(t) = -i\omega{QD}\rho{01}(t) + i(1 - 2n{QD})\omega_R - \gamma\rho{01}(t), \tag{4}$$
+$$\frac{\partial}{\partial t}\rho{01}(t) = -i\omega{\rm QD}\rho{01}(t) + i(1 - 2n{\rm QD})\omega{\rm R} - \gamma\rho{01}(t),$$ (15.4)

 In the absence of a pump laser, the resonant probe laser impulsively excites a coherent QD polarization which then decays with the dephasing rate γ (free induction decay).
 The re-emitted field interferes with the reflected probe laser field, giving rise to a Lorentzian QD line shape in $R_0(\omega)$.
-The fact that we observe a linewidth that is limited by our monochromator resolution of about 60μ eV gives a lower limit for the QD dephasing time of $T_2 = 1/\gamma > 15$ ps.
+The fact that we observe a line width that is limited by our monochromator resolution of about 60 μeV gives a lower limit for the QD dephasing time of $T_2 = 1/\gamma > 15$ ps.

-The transient spectral oscillations around the QD exciton resonance at negative time delays indicate that this free induction decay of the $P{QD}(t)$ is perturbed by the presence of the pump laser.
-In semiconductors, such oscillations have so far only been observed for higher dimensional system, e.g., studies of transient QW nonlinearities (53; 54).
+The transient spectral oscillations around the QD exciton resonance at negative time delays indicate that this free induction decay of $P{QD}(t)$ is perturbed by the presence of the pump laser.
+In semiconductors, such oscillations have so far only been observed for higher dimensional system, e.g., studies of transient QW nonlinearities [52, 53].
 In our experiments, the off-resonant pump does not directly interact with the QD dipole but creates electron-hole pairs (density n{QW}) in the QW continuum.
-Thus many-body interactions perturb the free induction decay of $P{QD}(t)$.
+Many-body interactions between such carriers and the exciton that are mediated via the Coulomb interaction perturb the free induction decay of $P{OD}(t)$.

-The spectra at $\Delta t < 0$ are quantitatively described by assuming that an excitation-induced dephasing (55), i.e., an increase in γ due to the interaction between ρ{01} and n{QW} is the leading contribution to the QD nonlinearity at early times.
+The spectra at $\Delta t < 0$ are quantitatively described by assuming that an excitationinduced dephasing [54], i.e., an increase in γ due to the interaction between ρ{01} and n{QW} is the leading contribution to the QD nonlinearity at early times.
 Coulomb scattering between the QD dipole and the initial nonequilibrium carrier distribution in the QW causes this additional fast damping of ρ{01} .
 In the frequency domain, this excitation-induced dephasing leads to oscillatory structures in the spectrum with a period determined by the time delay between probe and pump.
-The solid lines in Fig. 6(a) are calculated from Eq.
-(4) by assuming that the probe-induced QD polarization $P{QD}(t)$ decays initially with an effective dephasing time $T_2 = 15$ ps, decreasing to $T{EID} = 3$ ps after the arrival of the pump laser (Fig. 6(b)).
-Such an excitation-induced dephasing model accounts quantitatively for the the transient oscillations and this analysis allows to extract the QD polarization dynamics.
-A detailed theoretical analysis of the data was performed on the basis of the semiconductor Bloch equations in the mean-field approximation (34) gives strong for this interpretation.
+The solid lines in Fig. 15.6(a) are calculated from (15.4) by assuming that the probe-induced QD polarization $P{\text{QD}}(t)$ decays initially with an effective dephasing time $T_2 = 15$ ps, decreasing to $T{\text{EID}} = 3$ ps after the arrival of the pump laser (Fig. 15.6(b)).
+Such an excitation-induced dephasing model accounts quantitatively for the transient oscillations and this analysis allows us to extract the QD polarization dynamics.
+A detailed theoretical analysis of the data was performed on the basis of the semiconductor Bloch equations in the mean-field approximation [34] and gives strong support for this interpretation.

-The assumption of a density-dependent dephasing rate can also explain the fast decay of the differential reflectivity at early positive delay times (Fig. 5(b)).
-We have to assume that n{QW} decays on a time scale of about 3 ps.
-This decay is most likely due to carrier trapping into QD states.
-Then, the initial fast differential reflectivity decay reflects the transition from a QD nonlinearity dominated by excitation-induced dephasing to a nonlinearity dominated by exciton bleaching due to the population relaxation into the QD.
+Beyond the density-dependent dephasing processes leading to the perturbed freeinduction decay, excitation of electrons and holes into continuum states gives rise to pump-probe signals at positive delay times, in particular the fast decay of the differential reflectivity at early delay times (Fig. 15.5(b)).
+Carriers initially populating continuum states relax into localized QD states, i.e., the population n{QW} of QW states decays on a time scale of about 3 ps.
+Thus, the initial fast differential reflectivity decay reflects the transition from a QD nonlinearity dominated by excitation-induced dephasing to a nonlinearity dominated by exciton bleaching due to the population relaxation into the QDs.